🎯 Session 0: Introduction to MCP, ACP, and A2A¶

 Figure 2: MCP transforms the M×N integration problem into a manageable M+N pattern

-Simple ACP Example¶
+ACP Local Discovery Example¶

 # Simple local agent registration